ubershmekel/egg-rocket-unicorn/README.md

 Follow a math path, but it might be too deterministic

-How about a bird in an egg, that is a lunar lander that you need to land safely and keep alive.
+- How about a bird in an egg, that is a lunar lander that you need to land safely and keep alive.
+  Second level go to the fire to keep it warm
+  3rd - head on top is hungry for food, fly to get a worm 4th -